phuijse/rust_java/README.md

-# Interfaces between Java Rust and Torchscript
+# Experimenting with interfaces between Java, Rust and Torchscript

 Rust code can be called from java through the Java Native Interface (JNI) by exploiting the [jni crate](https://crates.io/crates/jni).

 The first half of the example shows how to do some compute in Rust and exposes it in Java through a class.

 Then there is [torchscript](https://pytorch.org/docs/stable/jit.html) which can serialize a Pytorch model (trained in regular Python).
 This model can be then called using the TorchScript C++ API.
-C/C++ code can be called from Rust and indeed there is already a [crate](https://github.com/LaurentMazare/tch-rs) with Rust bindings for the Torchscript API.
+[C/C++ code can be called from Rust (and viceversa)](https://docs.rust-embedded.org/book/interoperability/index.html) and indeed there is already a [crate](https://github.com/LaurentMazare/tch-rs) with Rust bindings for the Torchscript API.

 The script `model.py` creates a simple PyTorch model and serialize it.
 To run it I suggest: